craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 #### Pressigen
 An alchemical fabric that acts similar to elastic.
 In addition to its stretching capabilities, it also conforms to an edge on its own; when used to create clothes or when acting as a sealant, the Pressigen squeezes to become water-tight against the object(s).

+#### Magical Bean
+Traditionally, Magical Beans are used to store Weave Potentia, but they are valued as tokens of friendship between Alchemists and also provide novel although potentially dangerous entertainment when planted.

 ## Powders
 #### Alchemical / Magical Chalk
 #### Alchemical Thermite